 Featuring a dual tube design for better depth perception, the Tracker features two independent image intensifying modules.
 These modules are placed in a one-piece, water-resistant plastic housing for extra durability.

-The Tracker also has a high power built-in infrared illuminator to substantially increase the effective observation range in the darkest conditions.
+The Tracker also has a high-power, built-in infrared illuminator, which substantially increases the observation range in dark conditions.
 It also features 3x magnification, which provides impressively detailed images.

-One of the things we love best about the Firefield Tracker is the revolutionary Eclipse Lens Cover System.
-This system allows you to flip up the lens covers, rotate them out of the viewer’s line of sight, and clip them against the body of the binoculars.
+One of the things we love most about is the revolutionary Eclipse Lens Cover System.
+This system allows you to flip up the lens covers, rotate them out of your line of sight, and clip them against the body of the binoculars.
 While this may seem like a relatively insignificant detail, it makes these NV binos incredibly user friendly.

-These digital binos from JStoon are the best rated night vision binoculars on Amazon, and it is easy to understand why.
+These digital binos from JStoon are the best rated night vision binoculars on Amazon, and it’s easy to understand why.
 The system utilizes an infrared sensitive CMOS sensor for high quality nighttime imaging.
-It also features fully multi-coated optics, which increases light transmission while decreasing glare.
+It also features fully multi-coated optics, which increases light transmission and decreases glare.

-Not only do the JStoon NV binos let you see clearly in the dark, but the device also records images as still photos or video and stores them on the internal memory card.
+The device records images as still photos or video and stores them on the internal memory card.
 The unit also comes with a video output port which allows you to easily connect to your computer.

 The battery life is relatively short, offering only 6 hours with continuous use of the IR illuminator.
 It offers 4x optical magnification and 5x digital zoom.